projf/display_controller/README.md

 ## Display Interface Support
 This design supports displays using VGA, DVI, and HDMI.

 **VGA** support is straightforward; you can see an example in [`display_demo_vga.v`](hdl/demo/display_demo_vga.v).
 If you're building your own hardware, then [Retro Ramblings](http://retroramblings.net/?p=190) has a good example of creating a register ladder DAC.
-If you're looking for a ready-made VGA output then the [VGA Pmod](https://reference.digilentinc.com/reference/pmod/pmodvga/start) is a good option for around $10.
+If you're looking for a ready-made VGA output, then the [VGA Pmod](https://reference.digilentinc.com/reference/pmod/pmodvga/start) is a good option for around $10.

 **DVI** & **HDMI** use [transition-minimized differential signalling](https://en.wikipedia.org/wiki/Transition-minimized_differential_signaling) (TMDS) to transmit video over high-speed serial links.
 HDMI provides extra functionality over DVI, including audio support, but all HDMI displays should accept a standard DVI signal without issue.